The Alignment Archive

 Your payment rails, publishing platforms, social platforms, cloud storage, app stores, banking relationships, business tools, and information channels all form part of your personal dependency map.

-If you build entirely on rented rails, someone else controls your route to the audience, the money, and the market.
+If you build entirely on rented rails, someone else can shape your route to the audience, the money, and the market.

 The goal is not to leave every system.